opencypher/morpheus/README.md

 ## Spark Project Improvement Proposal

-Currently CAPS is a third-party add-on to the Spark ecosystem.
+Currently Morpheus is a third-party add-on to the Spark ecosystem.
 We, however, believe that property graphs and graph processing has the potential to be come a vital part of data analytics.
-We are thus working, in cooperation with *Databricks*, on making CAPS a core part of Spark.
+We are thus working, in cooperation with *Databricks*, on making Morpheus a core part of Spark.
 The first step on this road is the specification of a __PropertyGraph API__, similar to __SQL__ and __Dataframes__, along with porting
-Cypher 9 features of CAPS to the core Spark project in a so called __Spark Project Improvement Proposal__ (SPIP).
+Cypher 9 features of Morpheus to the core Spark project in a so called __Spark Project Improvement Proposal__ (SPIP).

 We are currently in the second phase of this process, after having successfully [passed the vote for inclusion](http://apache-spark-developers-list.1001551.n3.nabble.com/VOTE-RESULT-SPIP-DataFrame-based-Property-Graphs-Cypher-Queries-and-Algorithms-td26401.html) into Apache Spark 3.0.
 The SPIP describing the motivation and goals is published here